Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Review of Basic Notions for Samples of Random Objects

 \section{Review of Basic Notions for Samples of Random Objects}

-Random objects encompass the usual random variables that take values in spaces $\real^p$ as encountered in classical statistics and also random functions in Hilbert spaces $L^2$, which is the realm of functional data analysis and where one still has linear structures and inner products but linear operators instead of matrices \cp{hsin:15, mull:16:3}.
-Other well-studied classes of random objects are data on Riemannian manifolds, often spheres, which also appear in shape analysis \cp{jung:12,dryd:16} and where surprising smeariness results were obtained recently for the limit theory for \F means \cp{eltz:19}.
+Random objects encompass the usual random variables that take values in spaces $\real^p$ as encountered in classical statistics and also random functions in Hilbert spaces $L^2$, which is the realm of functional data analysis and where one still has linear structures, inner products and linear operators \cp{hsin:15, mull:16:3}.
+Other well-studied classes of random objects are data on Riemannian manifolds, notably spheres, which also appear in shape analysis \cp{jung:12,dryd:16} and where surprising smeariness results were obtained in recent developments on the limit theory for \F means \cp{eltz:19}.